Measurement guide for your bedroom

 At the beginning and end of your busy day, your bedroom is an incredibly important space in your daily routine.
-However, this crucial room is an area often neglected when it comes to rearranging and redesigning.
-Setting up your bedroom with its optimal layout is important for both its functionality and its style, however, this largely depends on your needs and the shape of the room.
+However, this crucial room is an often neglected area when it comes to reorganizing and redesigning.
+Setting up your bedroom with its optimal layout is important for both functionality and style, however, this largely depends on your needs and the shape of the room.

-So how do you design the layout of your bedroom?
-In Oak.storeWe've rounded up the top things to consider when measuring your bedroom for new or existing furniture.
+So how do you design your bedroom layout?
+At Oak.storewe've put together the main things to consider when measuring your bedroom for new or existing furniture.

 Where to put your bed

-The largest and most important piece of furniture in your room, bed It is without a doubt the first thing you should consider in your arrangement.
-Bedrooms are usually laid out with the foot of the bed closest to the door and the headboard in the middle of the opposite wall.
-But you also have to take lighting into account.
-Adapt this setting to wake up to the sun, especially if you have good eyesight.
+The largest and most important piece of furniture in your room, the bed is undoubtedly the first thing you should consider in your arrangement.
+Generally, bedrooms are arranged with the foot of the bed closest to the door and the headboard in the middle of the opposite wall.
+But you should also consider the lighting.
+Adapt this configuration to wake up with the sun, especially if you have a good view.

-If you are someone who likes to snuggle up in the evenings and watch TV from bed, you may also want to think about how your bed fits.
-If it makes more sense to have the bed near the door, make sure you have enough space to open and close it, as well as a clear hallway through the room.
-Remember that you will probably walk into the room several times a day; Make sure to give yourself a welcoming entrance!
+If you're the type who likes to curl up in the evenings and watch TV from bed, you may also want to think about how your bed fits in.
+If it makes more sense to have the bed near the door, make sure you have enough room to open and close it, as well as a clear hallway through the room.
+Remember that you'll probably be entering the room several times a day; make sure you give yourself a welcoming entrance!

-If you are working with a smaller room, there is nothing to say that you cannot push one side of the bed against the wall to save space.
-Make sure you don't clutter other furniture too close to the free side of the bed, or the foot of the bed, to avoid a cluttered appearance or hectic sleeping environment.
+If you're working with a smaller room, there's nothing to say you can't push one side of the bed against the wall to save space.
+Be sure not to clutter other furniture too close to the free side of the bed, or at the foot of the bed, to avoid a cluttered appearance or a hectic sleeping environment.

-The nightstands They are the true heroes of your bedroom furniture.
-They not only complete the look, they are an essential part of your daily routine.
-The home of your lamp, where you charge your phone and where you store your important and easily accessible belongings, are a bedroom staple.
+The bedside tables are the true heroes of your bedroom furniture.
+Not only do they complete the look, they are an essential part of your daily routine.
+Home to your lamp, where you charge your phone and where you store your important and easily accessible belongings, they are a bedroom staple.

-As a general rule of thumb, your nightstand should be roughly the same height as your mattress, for optimal practicality and style.
+As a general rule, your nightstand should be approximately the same height as your mattress for optimal practicality and style.
 You should also sit no more than 60 cm deep so as not to obstruct movement in and out of bed.

 Have fun with the style of your nightstands; choose the same range as your bed for a cohesive look, or mix and match for a more fun look.
-Choose options with drawers or cabinets according to your favorite use and complement with your favorite lighting styles.
+Choose options with drawers or cabinets based on your favorite use and complement with your favorite lighting styles.

-Un closet It's a basic storage piece in any bedroom, especially if you're working with a small room.
+A closet is a basic storage piece in any bedroom, especially if you're working with a small room.

-When it comes to the layout of your wardrobe, it comes down to the surrounding space.
-Find a corner or a tidy spot to put your wardrobe, but make sure you have left enough room for the doors and drawers to open fully.
-And don't forget your browsing space!
+When it comes to the layout of your closet, it's all about the surrounding space.
+Find a corner or a tidy place to put your closet, but make sure you've left enough room for doors and drawers to open all the way.
+And don't forget about your browsing space!

-You may also want to think about where the wardrobe is in relation to other features, such as the mirror, to facilitate your preparation routine.
+You may also want to think about where the closet is in relation to other features, such as the mirror, to make your preparation routine easier.

-With the three furniture in the master bedroom in tow, it's time to think about other necessary furniture for your space.
+With the three pieces of master bedroom furniture in tow, it's time to think about other furniture needed for your space.
 How much storage space will you need and how will it fit?
 Think about the shape of your room.
-It might be worth tracing your room measurements on a piece of paper, or alternatively, use masking tape or cardboard to trace the location of this furniture around your bed, nightstand, and closet.
+It might be worthwhile to trace the measurements of your room on a sheet of paper or, alternatively, use tape or cardboard to map out the location of these pieces of furniture around your bed, nightstand and closet.

-There are so many solutions of storage in various shapes and sizes to choose from.
-Do you lack space for a traditional dresser?
-Think about something high to accommodate it in a small corner, or even a box of blankets at the foot of the bed.
+There are so many storage solutions storage solutions of various shapes and sizes to choose from.
+Short on space for a traditional chest of drawers?
+Think about something tall to fit in a small corner, or even a box of blankets at the foot of the bed.

-If your bedroom is more spacious, why not take a look at larger, more eye-catching pieces, as options for large drawers and storage cabinets?
-Whatever the size of your bedroom, there is nothing worse than a cluttered space, both for your style and for your well-being.
-Sort out everything you can in practical storage solutions and keep your precious space.
+If your bedroom is more spacious, why not take a look at larger, more eye-catching pieces, such as options for large chest of drawers and storage cabinets?
+Whatever the size of your bedroom, there's nothing worse than a cluttered space, both for your style and your well-being.
+Tidy up as much as you can in practical storage solutions and maintain your valuable space.

-Traditionally, a bedroom has been the place to sleep and store clothes, but like all rooms in the house, it is constantly evolving.
+Traditionally, a bedroom has been the place to sleep and store clothes, but as with all rooms in the house, it is constantly evolving.
 What other roles does your bedroom play in your life?

-While a dressing table at the window may be the dream of many, is it just a waste of space?
-If you normally prepare in the bathroom, it may not be a necessary feature.
+While a powder room in the window may be the dream of many, is it just a waste of space?
+If you normally get ready in the bathroom, it may not be a necessary feature.

-With many people working from home more and more, your room can also be the home for your study or work.
-Consider a window setup for an optimal work environment, but be sure to measure your desk to make sure you have enough room to move a chair in and out.
+With many people increasingly working from home, your bedroom can also be home for your study or work.
+Consider a window configuration for an optimal work environment, but be sure to measure your desk to make sure you have enough room to move a chair in and out.

 Bringing furniture into your bedroom

-Before going ahead and making any purchases, it is important to remember how the furniture will arrive in your bedroom.
-When you measure your furniture to place it, take a note and compare it with all the inputs necessary to place the piece in the room.
-What doors will he have to go through and at what angle?
-Make sure you've taken horizontal measurements to be absolutely sure it will fit.
+Before you go ahead and make any purchases, it's important to remember how the furniture will get into your bedroom.
+When you measure your furniture for placement, take note and compare it to all the entries needed to place the piece in the room.
+What doors will it have to go through and at what angle?
+Make sure you have taken horizontal measurements to be absolutely sure it will fit.

-Will you need to go upstairs or down a narrow hallway?
-Make sure you have enough headroom as well as room to move around the railings.
+Will you need to climb stairs or go down a narrow hallway?
+Make sure you have enough headroom, as well as room to move around the railings.
 Don't forget anything external to your property as well.
-If your building has an elevator, measure both the door and the interior of the elevator.
+If your building has an elevator, measure both the door and the inside of the elevator.

 Bedroom: shapes and style

-Before you go and choose pieces that fit your desired spaces, take a moment to also consider the best way to optimize the shape of your room.
-If the shape of your room is relatively uneven, for example, you might consider using rounder furniture to soften the edges, such as a Roundtable or a soft chair.
+Before you go and choose pieces that fit your desired spaces, take a moment to also consider how best to optimize the shape of your room.
+If the shape of your room is relatively irregular, for example, you might consider using more rounded furniture to soften the edges, such as a round table or a soft armchair.